For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 “Go Kathryn,” Casey instructed, pointing.

-On the monitor, Tappen said, “After a year delay, we can finally say, ‘Welcome to Tokyo,'" as the mood in the room sunk more into relief than celebration.
+On the monitor, Tappen said, “After a year delay, we can finally say, ‘Welcome to Tokyo,' " as the mood in the room sunk more into relief than celebration.